Cameron Taheri

 Queen Elizabeth Scholars in Strengthening Health Systems (2017)

-Cameron is an undergraduate student in the Bachelor of Health Sciences program.
-He has developed an interest in the social determinants of health after conducting research on how patient perspectives of their healthcare experiences differ according to gender.
-His current research interests centre around utilizing multi-stakeholder approaches to addressing barriers surrounding learner engagement and patient education.
-He is working in partnership with McMaster’s MacPherson Institute and the Harvard T.H.
+At the time of the QE Scholarship, Cameron was an undergraduate student in the Bachelor of Health Sciences program.
+He developed an interest in the social determinants of health after conducting research on how patient perspectives of their healthcare experiences differ according to gender.
+His research interests centre around utilizing multi-stakeholder approaches to addressing barriers surrounding learner engagement and patient education.
+He also worked in partnership with McMaster’s MacPherson Institute and the Harvard T.H.
 Chan School of Public Health.

-As an outgoing Queen Elizabeth Scholar, he will be travelling to Trinidad and Tobago to intern at the Caribbean Public Health Agency (CARPHA).
-One of Cameron’s primary responsibilities will be to write a paper on the effectiveness of knowledge transfer to intermediary groups such as the media, civil society organizations, and professional associations.
-He will specifically be looking at evidence-informed messages related to improving healthy diets.
-Cameron will also assist with the planning arrangements and content development for a Policy Analysis and Development training workshop.
-He hopes to take what he learns abroad to strengthen our health system in Canada.
+As an outbound Queen Elizabeth Scholar, Cameron travelled to Trinidad and Tobago to intern at the Caribbean Public Health Agency (CARPHA).
+One of Cameron’s primary responsibilities was to write a paper on the effectiveness of knowledge transfer to intermediary groups such as the media, civil society organizations, and professional associations.
+He specifically looked at evidence-informed messages related to improving healthy diets.
+Cameron also assisted with the planning arrangements and content development for a Policy Analysis and Development training workshop.
+He hoped to take what he learned abroad to strengthen our health system in Canada.

 Contact information